 A minimum grade of C is required in each nursing course.
-Only one upper division nursing course may be repeated once to earn a grade of C or better to remain eligible for the nursing major.
+No more than 1 failed attempt at a NURS course is allowed in order for a student to remain eligible for the nursing major.
 All students must maintain a 3.000 minimum institutional GPA to maintain good standing in the nursing program.
 Grades are reviewed at the end of each semester.
-Students who have less than a 3.000 institutional GPA in all coursework are placed on probation within the college for one semester but may continue to take all required courses.
-See Academic Probation If at the end of the probationary semester their institutional GPA is still less than 3.000, students are administratively removed from the nursing major.
+Students who have less than a 3.000 institutional GPA in all coursework are placed on probation within the college for the following semester but may continue to take all required courses.
+See Academic Probation.

+If at the end of the probationary semester their institutional GPA is still less than 3.000, students are administratively removed from the nursing major.
 See Academic Dismissal.